GSFL Elected and Appointed Officers

 Emilia Lindroos is responsible for distributing GSFL news, as well as initiating, administering, and managing discussions for the GSFL facebook group.
 If you have an interesting article, case, or issue which you would like to share on facebook, please contact Emilia.

 Bio: Emilia Lindroos is in legal linguistics (fi. oikeuslingvistiikka).
 Her research has thus far focused on a variety of linguistic issues in criminal proceedings from legal style in criminal judgments to police interviewing techniques.
 She holds an LLD from the University of Lapland and an M.A. with a specialization in translation studies and law from Helsinki University.
 Prior to entering the academia, she worked in crime investigation and in EU institutions.
 During her doctoral studies, she was a visiting researcher at Cologne University and the University of Copenhagen.
 She’s currently a faculty member in the Department of Law at the University of Lapland, Finland.

-Ulrike Lohner is responsible for the media reviews and updates posted on the GSFL website.
+Ulrike Lohner is responsible for the media reviews and updates posted in the GSFL quarterly newsletter.